Turing complete - self documentation

 This is my documentation for my own game of Turing Complete.
 Turing Complete purpose is to guide you through the implementation of a simple CPU, from the first logical gate to your assembly language definition.

-This page is mostly intended to myself as a reminder.
-This is very far from the best design and solutions, but it’s the best I could do in a reasonable time :)
+⚠️ This page is mainly for myself as a reminder.
+This is very far from the best design and solutions, but it's the best I could do in a reasonable time :)

 Schematic